July Monarchy: The February 1831 riots

 Despite these reforms, which targeted the bourgeoisie rather than the people, Paris was once again rocked by riots on 14 and 15 February 1831, leading to Laffitte's downfall.
-The immediate cause of the riots was a funeral service organized by the Legitimists at Saint-Germains l'Auxerrois Church in memory of the ultra-royalist duke of Berry, assassinated in 1820.
-The commemoration turned into a political demonstration in favor of the count of Chambord, Legitimist pretender to the throne.
+The immediate cause of the riots was a funeral service organized by the Legitimists at Saint-Germains l'Auxerrois Church in memory of the ultra-royalist Duke of Berry, assassinated in 1820.
+The commemoration turned into a political demonstration in favor of Henri, Count of Chambord, Legitimist pretender to the throne.
 Seeing in this celebration an intolerable provocation, the Republican rioters ransacked the church two days in a row, before turning on other churches.
 The revolutionary movement spread to other cities.

 Confronted with renewed unrest, the government abstained from any strong repression.
 The prefect of the Seine Odilon Barrot, the prefect of police Jean-Jacques Baude, and the new commandant of the National Guard, General Georges Mouton, remained passive, triggering Guizot's indignation, as well as the Republican Armand Carrel's criticisms against the demagogy of the government.
 Far from suppressing the crowds, the government had the Archbishop of Paris Mgr de Quélen arrested, as well as charging the friar of Saint-Germain-l'Auxerrois and other priests, along with some other monarchists, with having provoked the masses.